 - How does light shine on the subject from the position in which I am (i.e. from your camera)?

 - How do I want it to affect the subject (or scene) according to the type of photo I'm looking for?

 Light can have several types of directions:

-- Side lightning.
+- Side lighting.
 It affects the subject from the side.
 Thanks to this light the spectator has a sensation of more volume and it increases the texture of the subject.

 For example, in night photography, when photographing the Milky Way or Star Trails, you can take advantage of the side light provided by a low Moon (when it has little elevation) to capture volume and texture in the foreground.

-- Back lightning.
+- Back lighting.
 It comes from behind the subject.
 It helps to highlight the subject's silhouette, but subtracts information from other elements such as color or texture.
-Back lightning allows you to make spectacular portraits with perfectly shaped subjects, landscape and even spectacular silhouettes of full Moon.
+Back lighting allows you to make spectacular portraits with perfectly shaped subjects, landscape and even spectacular silhouettes of full Moon.

-- Zenith lightning.
+- Zenith lighting.
 It comes from a single point of light located vertically above the subject.
 When you control it shooting in the studio, you can create incredibly mysterious pictures.

 Here you can see Rafael (the Bard) playing tough guy as in Matrix: